 Parts of Georgia grand jury report on Trump's post-election conduct released

 A Georgia district attorney on Thursday has released some of a special grand jury's report on efforts by former President Donald Trump and his allies to overturn the 2020 presidential election.
-The report found that there was not "widespread fraud" that could have overturned the presidential election.
+The 23 Georgians who served as grand jurors found that there was not "widespread fraud" that could have overturned the presidential election.

 "We find by a unanimous vote that no widespread fraud took place in the Georgia 2020 presidential election that could result in overturning that election," the report said.